wechaty/docusaurus/docusaurus/docs/getting-started/running-on-gitpod.md

   ![sign in](../../static/img/docs/getting-started/quick-start/gitpod/gitpod-signin.png)

-1. After logging in with your github account you have to create a workspace by clicking on **New Workspace** button.
+1. After logging in with your github account, you have to create a workspace by clicking on **New Workspace** button.

   ![create-workspace](../../static/img/docs/getting-started/quick-start/gitpod/create-workspace.png)